peterjmartinson/writing/StoneTelescope/20240814_EIRMoon01/draft.md

 The two sides of this race is represented by the two national programs, but also by two international Lunar agreement frameworks.

-On the Eastern side, China and Russia signed the International Lunar Research Station agreement in 2021.
-This was bolstered in 2022 by an agreement between the two national agencies, CNSA and Roscosmos, to cooperate on developing space technologies such as GPS systems.
-This agreement has attracted signatures from other countries, such as [[???]].

-On the Western side, the Trump administration created the Artemis Accords, an update on the Outer Space Treaty of the 1960s that clarifies aspects like usage of Lunar resources.
-Over 20 nations have signed the accords, including India.
+On the Western side, the Trump administration created the Artemis Accords, an update on the 1967 Outer Space Treaty that clarifies aspects like usage of Lunar resources.
+Creation of these accords coincided with the announcement of the NASA Artemis Program, which aims to land astronauts on the moon by 2026.
+Over 45 nations have signed the accords, including India, the fourth nation to successfully land on the Moon.

+On the Eastern side, China and Russia signed the International Lunar Research Station agreement in June 2021.
+This agreement is centered around the Chinese plan to build a research base near the Moon's south pole.
+The program includes all the Chang'e probes and landers, as well as Russia's renewed Luna program.
+Since 2021, the agreement has been written into Russian law, and attracted signatures from 10 [[[???]]] other countries.

+## Western Progress

+The United States has landed successfully on the Moon's surface only once since Apollo, and just barely.
+A joint US-Japan [[??]] lander called Odyssey had a rough landing, and only operated for a short time.
+However, the US has operated several Lunar orbiting missions, such as Lunar Reconnaissance Orbiter, which has built up the most complete maps yet of the Lunar surface.

+The only other significant soft landing among Artemis Accord nations was by the Indian Space Research Organization (ISRO), who landed Chandrayaan-3 near the south pole.